vrischmann/go-metrics-influxdb/README.md

 	// List of callback functions that will be invoked after every influxDB
 	// call, with the metrics interface that was used to read as param.
 	Callbacks []Callback

-	// List of custom matrices, that will be matched against the registry
-	// and needs to read metric data from.
-If any method from the list is
-	// invoked this stops matching and set as metrics Read.
-	CustomMetrics []CustomMetric

 	// PanicHandlers are the handlers to call whenever a panic occers.
 	PanicHandlers []func(interface{})